wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 </tbody>
 </table>

+For the most gain with the least amount of work:
+* Start with Wavefront SDKS that collect telemetry data from framework APIs.
-The SDKs that instrument frameworks provide the most gain with the least amount of work.
-Use these SDKs wherever possible.
-You can supplement them with other SDKs augment areas of your code that might not be covered.
+* Introduce other Wavefront SDKs as needed to augment areas of your code that might not be handled by a supported framework.

 ## SDKs That Instrument Frameworks

 Most cloud-based applications consist of microservices that are built with component frameworks for managing inbound requests and outbound responses.
 Wavefront provides SDKs that instrument the APIs of many common microservices frameworks.
-If your application is built with a supported framework, you can use the corresponding Wavefront SDK to automatically collect telemetry data from the framework's APIs, with minimal code changes.
+If your application is built with a supported framework, you can use the corresponding Wavefront SDK to collect telemetry data from the framework's APIs, with minimal code changes.

 <!---Wavefront provides SDKs that instrument frameworks in these [supported languages](#SDKlevels).--->
 Wavefront provides SDKs that instrument:
 * [Java frameworks](wavefront_sdks_java.html#java-sdks-that-instrument-frameworks)

-A framework-instrumentation SDK is a good place to start if you are new to instrumentation:
+A framework-instrumentation SDK gets you up and running with minimal effort:
 * Setup is simple.
 You either edit a configuration file or instantiate a few helper objects in your code.
 No further coding is required.
 * The SDK automatically defines the metrics, histograms, and trace data to be collected.
 You simply run the recompiled application to start the flow of telemetry data to Wavefront.
 * Wavefront provides predefined charts and dashboards to help you visualize and drill down through the telemetry data.

+Sample use case:

-For example, suppose you have a Java microservice that uses a Jersey-compatible framework for building RESTful web services.
+* Suppose you have a Java microservice that uses a Jersey-compatible framework for building RESTful web services.
 After you instrument your microservice with the Wavefront SDK for Jersey, your application collects predefined metrics, histograms, and trace data from the Jersey-compatible framework and sends the data to Wavefront.
 You can then use the following charts to view RED metrics, which measure the microservice's Request rate, Error rate, and Duration.
 (SDKs for other frameworks might collect latencies, payload sizes, runtime information, and so on.)

 ![tracing fmwk sdk](images/tracing_framework_sdk.png)